 If we begin to prioritize our personal safety before attending events, these questions will start to shift.
 Instead, you may question:

 - Where will I meet my friends if we separate during an emergency?

 - Am I prepared if the weather is hot, cold, or a mixture of both?

 - Do I know where the closest emergency exit is located?

 - Can I run in these shoes if there is an evacuation?

 - Do I have enough phone battery if I need to call my family or friends?

-Whether you are attending a 4th of July party, a festival, or concert, the following safety tips should be your first priority when navigating through crowded environments.
+Whether you are attending a festival or concert, the following safety tips should be your first priority when navigating through crowded environments.

 Communication Safety Tips

 The first process to fail in any emergency is communication.